 Occasionally in school we may have to change a child’s clothing or clean a child due to soiling etc. We always ensure that there are at least 2 members of staff in the vicinity and that the child is in agreement with our actions.
 If a child refuses to let staff assist them we will contact the parent/carer to attend to the child.
 If you do not want school staff to change your child’s clothing etc. please contact the school office.

-Our school nurse can be contacted on 01245 459397 for advice regarding childhood illnesses or other health concerns, including mental health issues.
+Our school nurse can be contacted for advice regarding childhood illnesses or other health concerns, including mental health issues.
+Please contact the school for her phone number.

 NHS Mid-Essex Clinical Commissioning Group's A Parent’s Guide to Common Childhood Illnesses and Wellbeing is an extensive and informative handbook for anyone who cares for a child aged from birth to 11 years old.
 It gives advice on how to spot signs of illness and what to do for minor conditions such as coughs and colds, fever, dry skin and rashes, chicken pox, bumps and bruises.